 - Prepare an ice bath by placing ice and water in a large bowl.
 In a small saucepan, cover the eggs with water.
 Bring to a boil and cook the eggs for 6-7 minutes.
 Transfer immediately to the ice bath.
 When ready to serve, peel off the shells and quarter the eggs.

 - Fill a large saucepan with water and salt.
 Bring to a boil and add the green beans; cook for 2-3 minutes and transfer immediately to an ice bath for approximately 5 minutes.

 - Meanwhile, slice the tomatoes in quarters and place in a colander (either on top of a bowl or sink to drain).
 Sprinkle with salt and let the tomatoes drain out some of their juices.

-- Assemble the salad by tossing the greens with the dressing (using as much or as little dressing as you desire); plate in two servings and top with the green beans, tomato slices, hard boiled eggs (cut in quarters), thinly sliced shallot, and tuna (all divided between the two salads :)).
+- Assemble the salad by tossing the greens with the dressing (using as much or as little dressing as you desire).
+Plate in two servings and top with the green beans, tomato slices, hard-boiled eggs, thinly sliced shallot, and tuna (all divided between the two salads).
 A sprinkle of flaky sea salt on top is a must – it brings out all the flavors!

 This recipe is part of our collection of green salad recipes.
 Check it out!